Insecticide resistance threatens malaria fight

 Because the disease is spread by Anopheles mosquitoes, insecticides are a vital part of controlling it.

-Publishing a plan to help countries tackle the threat, the World Health Organization's global malaria program said resistance had been detected in 64 countries.
+Publishing a plan to help countries tackle the threat, the World Health Organisation's global malaria programme said resistance had been detected in 64 countries.

 "But we have identified resistance, it is a problem out there, and we need to take urgent and concerted action to make sure we maintain the effectiveness of the tools."